Your SyncSketch project administrators can choose ShotGrid playlists to sync into Reviews in their Projects.

 You can also reorder items in the SyncSketch review, but the next time sync is refreshed, sort ordering will revert to that of the playlist.

 Once you made sure all Versions have been synced, your team can start adding notes in SyncSketch in a synced session or offline.

 While in the Review, you can find the familiar ShotGrid button toward the right-hand end of the upper toolbar in the Review Player.

-After users have given their notes on SyncSketch, you can push the information back to ShotGrid using the same menu.
-In the SG menu, use the Push Notes to ShotGrid option which will start sending the notes to the ShotGrid Playlist.
-Both Comments and Sketches will be stored in a single Shotgun Note to prevent confusion.
-(It is not uncommon to have more than 20 Sketches per version which would make it hard to track on the ShotGrid side.)
+After users have given their notes on SyncSketch, you can push the annotations back to ShotGrid using the same menu.
+In the SG menu, use the Push new notes to SG option which will start sending the notes to the ShotGrid playlist.

 Confirmation dialog after the Sync.